-Facility managers are faced with the unappealing options of wasting money, needlessly running a system or repairing a system that sits unprotected too long.
+Facility managers are often faced with the unappealing options of wasting money, needlessly running a cooling system, or repairing a system that sits unprotected too long.
 Luckily, there are options available to mitigate these concerns and problems.

 How Corrosion Happens